Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 From Krabi, it is a 15-30 minute speedboat ferry ride or a several hour slow ferry to Koh Lanta.

-Koh Lipe – 2 or 3 days
+Koh Lipe – 2 days

 A gorgeous island in the Andaman Sea, Koh Lipe has colourful coral reefs, shipwreck dive sites, and crystal clear blue waters.
 It’s sometimes referred to as the Maldives of Thailand, with its spectacular beaches and chance to escape reality and absorb a completely relaxed beach life.